jgaffuri/OriMap/docs/howtolidaract.md

 ## Select the extent of your map area

 - From [geoportail.lu](https://map.geoportail.lu/theme/main?version=3&zoom=14&X=684902&Y=6379262&lang=en&layers=&opacities=&bgLayer=topogr_global), go to the area of interest.
+As an example, we are going to make a map of *Noumerléen* area:

-- To display the coordinates, click on the **i** icon on the bottom right corner.
-You should then see a new panel at th bottom with some information such as the scale bar, the geographical position and elevation of the mouse pointer.
+- Display the coordinates: Click on the **i** icon on the bottom right corner.
+You should then see a new panel at the bottom with some information such as the scale bar, the geographical position and elevation of the mouse pointer.
 Ensure the selected coordinate system is **LUREF**.
 - Note the minimum and maximum coordinates of you map bounding box.
-- As an example, we are going to make a map of *Noumerléen* area, whose bounding box is:
+- For our example, the map bounding box is:
    - Xmin: 79100   Xmax: 81300
    - Ymin: 93400   Ymax: 94300